Remodel Cost Estimator

 Select the best garage lighting for easy accessibility, work efficiency, and safety.
 Look for lights that are UL (Underwriters Laboratory) or ETL (Edison Testing Laboratory) certified.
 These certifications tell you whether the lights you’re thinking of buying meet the minimum safety standards for electronics or not.

-Investing in good garage lighting is a big decision, but one that must be made if you want your space to be efficient and look welcoming.
+Investing in good garage lighting fixtures is a big decision, but one that must be made if you want your space to be efficient and look welcoming.

 Read more: Ways to make your garage more functional